AlexChalk/ruby_tdd_project/README.md

 ## Getting started

-If you want to try the project yourself, naviagate to [this repo](https://github.com/TheOdinProject/learn_ruby) and follow the instructions in the README.md file.
+If you want to try the project yourself, navigate to [this repo](https://github.com/TheOdinProject/learn_ruby) and follow the instructions in the README.md file.

 ## Additional Notes